 Every scientist and doctor agrees that the cause and course of endometriosis involves female reproductive hormones.
 However, few of these experts know about the connection between hormones, endometriosis, and diet—but they should.
 Studies of populations of women show the risk of developing endometriosis is much higher with the consumption of red meat and beef, and much lower with consumption of vegetables and fruits.2 A similar dietary connection is found with other diseases of the female reproductive organs, including uterine fibroids, ovarian cysts, and cancers of the uterus (endometrium) and ovary.2-6

-The rich Western diet changes female hormones and as a result causes the development of disease in tissues that are hormone dependent—those of the uterus, ovary, vagina, and breast.
-Environmental chemicals, lack of dietary fiber, excess dietary fat, estrogens in cow’s milk, lack of plant-derived phytoestrogens, and resulting obesity are some of the means by which diet adversely affects hormones.6-10 Most importantly, when a woman changes to a low-fat, plant-food based diet her reproductive hormones correct and most troublesome female problems, like heavy menstrual bleeding, fibrocystic breast disease, and PMS are alleviated.
-Her risk of future health problems such as breast and uterine cancer are also greatly reduced.
+The rich Western diet changes female hormones and as a result causes the development of disease in tissues that are hormone-dependent—those of the uterus, ovary, vagina, and breast.
+Environmental chemicals, lack of dietary fibre, excess dietary fat, estrogens in cow’s milk, lack of plant-derived phytoestrogens, and resulting obesity are some of the means by which diet adversely affects hormones.6-10 Most importantly, when a woman changes to a low-fat, plant-food based diet her reproductive hormones correct and most troublesome female problems, like heavy menstrual bleeding, fibrocystic breast disease, and PMS are alleviated.
+Her risk of future health problems such as breast and uterine cancer is also greatly reduced.